-The consolidated financial statements have been prepared in accordance with Philippine Financial Reporting Standards (PFRS), which include the availment of the relief granted by the SEC under Memorandum Circular Nos.
-14-2018 and 3-2019 as of 2018 for the following implementation issues of PFRS 15 affecting the real estate industry:
+The consolidated financial statements have been prepared in accordance with Philippine Financial Reporting Standards (PFRS), which include the availment of the reliefs granted by the Securities and Exchange Commission (SEC) under Memorandum Circular Nos.
+14-2018 and 3-2019, to defer the implementation of the following accounting pronouncements until December 31, 2020.
+These accounting pronouncements address the issues of PFRS 15, Revenue from Contracts with Customers, affecting the real estate industry.